 Mission: To provide high quality higher education with emphasis on educating the nation’s military and public service communities by offering respected, relevant, accessible and affordable, student-focused online programs that prepare them for service and leadership in a ...

-I have been working at American Public University System part-time (More than 8 years)
+I worked at American Public University System full-time (More than 10 years)

 Advice to Management

 Get with the innovations that are occurring in the online education world.
 You are being left behind and are getting beat by the competition in nearly every aspect of this business due to your risk adverse approach to development and your sales-focused versus strategic partner approach.

 I applied online.
 The process took 2+ months.
 I interviewed at American Public University System (Charles Town, WV (US)) in May-2012.